BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 4. Make a copy of `square` and change the name to `polygon`.
 Add another parameter named `n` and modify the body so it draws an ``n``-sided regular polygon.
 Hint: The exterior angles of an ``n``-sided regular polygon are ``\frac{360}{n}`` degrees.

-5. Write a function called `circle` that takes a Turtle, `t`, and radius, `r`, as parameters and that draws an approximate circle by calling `polygon` with an appropriate length and number of sides.
+5. Write a function called `circle` that takes a turtle, `t`, and radius, `r`, as parameters and that draws an approximate circle by calling `polygon` with an appropriate length and number of sides.
 Test your function with a range of values of `r`.
 Hint: figure out the circumference of the circle and make sure that `len * n == circumference`.

 6. Make a more general version of `circle` called `arc` that takes an additional parameter `angle`, which determines what fraction of a circle to draw. `angle` is in units of degrees, so when `angle=360`, `arc` should draw a complete circle.

 ## Encapsulation

-The first exercise asks you to put your square-drawing code into a function definition and then call the function, passing the Turtle as a parameter.
+The first exercise asks you to put your square-drawing code into a function definition and then call the function, passing the turtle as a parameter.
 Here is a solution:

 ```julia
 function square(t)